madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/create-an-individual-user-profile.md

 kt: 10036
 exl-id: 91ac3283-c2ad-493e-869c-9cfccfae35dd
 ---
-# Create an individual user profile in [!DNL Adobe Workfront]
+# Create an individual user profile

 When a new employee is hired, or someone transfers into a department using [!DNL Workfront], the system administrator needs to create just one user.
 This can be done quickly and easily from the [!UICONTROL Users] area in [!DNL Workfront].